Skip to content

 4. Prepare more of your own meals

-• Always have some quick and easy ingredients handy at home in the cupboard or freezer, like a pizza base, pasta, baked beans and tomato paste, so you’re less tempted to open up UberEats.
+Always have some quick and easy ingredients handy at home in the cupboard or freezer, like a pizza base, pasta, baked beans and tomato paste, so you’re less tempted to open up the food delivery apps.
+Check out the NMNT DIY pizza builder guide.

-• If you’re sick of watching your fresh produce wilt in the fridge, then cut down on food waste by buying some frozen vegetables.
+Avoid watching your fresh produce wilt in the fridge, and cut down on food waste by buying some frozen vegetables.
 Frozen veggies are usually picked or harvested at peak ripeness then snap frozen within hours, so they maintain maximum nutrient levels.
 Find out more about the differences between fresh and frozen vegetables.

 Winner, winner, cheap dinner!

-Packed with eggs and veggies, this meal will only set you back $2.20 per serve.
+Vegetable Frittata: Packed with eggs and veges, this meal in one will set you back only $3.60 per serve.